Article

 Differences in circulating immune cell populations

-There were no differences in the percentages of eosinophils in the subgroups.
-However, the infection-positive PVS subgroup had more neutrophils than convalescent controls.
+There were no differences in the percentages of eosinophils between the subgroups.
+The infection-positive PVS subgroup had more neutrophils than convalescent controls.

-After in vitro stimulation, CD4+ T-cells from the cohort with PVS and the infection-positive PVS subgroup had lower CXCR3 expression on the cell surface, lower intracellular IL-4 levels, and lower IL-4/IL-6 levels in combination than the controls.
+After in vitro stimulation, CD4+ T-cells from the cohort with PVS and the infection-positive PVS subgroup had lower expression of CXCR3 on the cell surface, lower intracellular IL-4 levels, and lower IL-4/IL-6 levels in combination than the controls.

 The presence of autoantibodies